James-ben-tombling/Robot_Prog_Tasks/README.md

     ros-melodic-video-stream-opencv \ <br />
     ros-melodic-topic-tools \ <br />
     ros-melodic-rqt-tf-tree <br />

+to see the different outputs of a rostopic type: <br />

+$ rosmsg show message_type/node

+for example:

+$ rosmsg show sensor_msgs/LaserScan

-close all terminal and start a new one
+close all terminal and start a new one <br />

 $ source ~/catkin_ws/devel/setup.bash <br />
 $ roscd workshops  <br />